-Life insurance can offer substantial financial protection to loved ones if the insured person passes away during the policy term.
+Life insurance can help offer substantial financial protection to loved ones if the insured person passes away during the policy term.
 Naturally, insurers have several criteria regarding who can get life insurance to prevent insurance fraud.

 One of the most important criteria is having an insurable interest in the person that the policy covers.
 The person purchasing the life insurance policy must have the potential to suffer financially from the insured’s passing to get a life insurance policy on that individual.1 Read on to learn how insurable interest works, what it means for life insurance policies, and how to prove an insurable interest.